prinnevald/project-ideas/README.md

 - [ ] Run Forum for students on local machine
 - [ ] MyLittleIRC - How difficult it is to write your own IRC server from scratch?)
 - [ ] Create your own media server.
+- [ ] A platform for finding and collaborating with volunteers.
+Ideally there are organizers who create events and recruit volunteers and volunteers with skills.
+Platform can be used to manage volunteers and organize events.
+The platform can also act as a certificate for those who want to prove they were volunteers.

 ## OS
 - [ ] Rufus port to the Linux (Code is available, only need to rewrite it with Qt)